 If your threat is vague, open ended, and without a clear, specific target and without intent the best defense would be to create reasonable doubt in the elements listed above.
 There may be First Amendment protections as the charges can only apply to true threats.
 It is important to retain an experienced Massachusetts defense attorney to help assist in the defense strategy for your threats to commit a crime case.

-If you or someone you know has been charged with threats to commit a crime in Massachusetts, contact the Law Office of David Ellison.
-Attorney Ellison advocates for his clients and fights to protect their rights while trying to achieve the best possible outcome.
-He understands that facing any criminal charge, no matter how minor, can be stressful, he makes himself available to answer questions and address concerns.
+If you or someone you know has been charged with threats to commit a crime in Massachusetts, contact Ellison Law LLC.
+Our attorneys will advocate for you and fight to protect your rights while trying to achieve the best possible outcome.
+We understand that facing any criminal charge, no matter how minor, can be stressful.
+We will makes ourselves available to answer your questions and address your concerns.